f5devcentral/f5-rseries-training/docs/rseries_security.rst

 .. image:: images/rseries_security/mgmt-vlans-webui.png
   :align: center

-In the example below, a tagged VLAN using the VLAN tag 501 is added.
+In the example below, a tagged VLAN using the VLAN tag 500 is added.

 .. image:: images/rseries_security/mgmt-vlans-webui2.png
   :align: center
+    :scale: 60%

 Once the mgmt-vlan object is created it can be added to the **System Settings > Management Interface** configuration.